oracle-livelabs/developer/db-application-development/dotnet-development/dotnet-development.md

 ## Task 2: Develop .NET Applications for Oracle Autonomous Database with ODP.NET Core and Visual Studio Code

+In this task we will be using Autonomous Database wallet to establish connection.
 Follow the below instructions to run the sample code in VS Code.

 1. From the Visual Studio Code menu choose **View->Terminal** to open the Terminal window.
 At the command prompt in the terminal, create a new directory for your application and change into that directory.
 2. Run **dotnet new console** from the command line to create a new project.